helmet33/algotheory/README.md

 ## Preprocessing
 Before I check for matches I make use of two files during preprocessing:
 1. fileStuff.py - reads in and processes words from my selected word lists.
 Cleans up white space and returns a set of unique words.
 Proper nouns and words over 9 letters are excluded  at this stage.
-2. wordGen.py - Creates a group of 9 letters as outlined in the rules section.
+2. wordGen.py - creates a group of 9 letters as outlined in the rules section.
 Uses the scrabble distribution of letters as a pool and selects 3 vowels, 4 consonants and 2 other random letters.
 This returns a list from which we will endeavor to find legal words.
 3. hasher.py - creates a hash keyed Python Dict for my 2nd and final solution.

 ### fileStuff.py
-Reads a flies in to a set.
+Reads a flies into a set.
 It contains 2 methods that combine to return a Set of words.
 List comprehension is used, as follows, to ensure that the words are legal:
 ```python
 # Words are less then or equal to 9 and uncapitalised
     words = [word for word in words if len(word) <= 9 and words[0].islower()]